 Protect running applications

 Beyond infrastructure, maintaining application security is critical.
-Securing your containerized applications requires:
+Providing security for your containerized applications requires:

 - Container isolation.